Child Custody and Welfare Solicitors in Dorset

 To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Family Solicitors.
 They will listen to you and answer any questions or worries you may have.
-It will be very helpful if you could bring:

 For further information please contact a member of our Family team.